Meyer Lemon Curd Tart is a perfect dessert for Easter. Somehow, my Easter desserts always seem to feature lemons.

 There are differences between the two lemon varieties.
-First, regular lemons are bright yellow, football shaped, with a thick, textured skin.
-Meyer lemons are smaller, rounder, deeper yellow to orange, and have a thinner, and smooth skin.
+First, regular lemons are bright yellow, football-shaped, with thick, textured skin.
+Meyer lemons are smaller, rounder, deeper yellow to orange, and have a thinner and smooth skin.
 Second, Regular lemons are more acidic than Meyer lemons, which means Meyer lemons are sweeter.
 Learn more about Meyer lemons here: The Meyer Lemon; More Than Just a Pretty Face.

 How to use Meyer Lemons

 Although regular lemons are ideal for adding brightness to both sweet and savoury dishes, Meyer lemons are ideal for desserts due to their sweetness.
 And because they are not as tart as regular lemons, they can be added in small amounts to cocktails, salads, and salsa.

 About this Tart Crust

 The crust for this dessert is made with almond flour, olive oil, and honey, so this lemon tart is gluten-free.
 It’s also very simple to make and awesomely delicious.
 Almond flour is simply finely ground almonds and you can find it at most grocery stores.

 This lemon curd is very easy to make.
 However, it does take a little time at the stove, stirring until the curd thickens.
 That time is worth it, though, because this curd is so creamy and delicious.
 It packs a ton of lemony flavour.
 Using the zest of the Meyer lemon is a must for this recipe.

 A delicious gluten free almond tart shell is filled with luscious, creamy Meyer Lemon Curd for a simple, but impressive dessert.

 - 1 cup Meyer lemon juice freshly squeezed (4-6 lemons)